TypeScript OSDK migration guide (1.x to 2.0)

 TypeScript OSDK 2.0 provides a number of performance and usability improvements by overhauling the way the SDK is generated and how the Ontology is accessed.

-• TypeScript OSDK 2.0 scales linearly with the shape and metadata of your ontology instead of the actual ontology.
-This significantly improves OSDK performance since the OSDK is no longer tied to all of the items in your ontology.
+• TypeScript OSDK 2.0 scales linearly with the shape and metadata of your Ontology instead of the actual Ontology.
+This significantly improves OSDK performance since the OSDK is no longer tied to all of the items in your Ontology.
 TypeScript OSDK 2.0 also supports lazy loading, meaning that applications only require what they use when they use it.

-• TypeScript OSDK 2.0 separates the client from your generated code, which makes it easier to deploy rapid hot-fixes by enabling quicker library dependency updates without requiring SDK regeneration.
+• TypeScript OSDK 2.0 separates the client from your generated code, which makes it easier to deploy rapid hotfixes by enabling quicker library dependency updates without requiring SDK regeneration.
 TypeScript OSDK 2.0 also exponentially increases the capability for code reuse through an OSDK codebase.

 How do I upgrade from TypeScript OSDK 1.x to 2.0?